Zuhairsyed123/Parkinsons-disease-prediction-/README.md

 # Parkinsons Disease Prediction using Machine Learning

 ##  Overview
-This project focuses on predicting the likelihood of diseases such as Diabetes and Parkinson’s using machine learning techniques based on medical data.
+This project focuses on predicting the likelihood of Parkinson’s disease using machine learning techniques based on medical data.

-- Diabetes Prediction → based on health-related attributes
 - Parkinson’s Prediction → based on biomedical voice measurements

 The objective is to assist in early detection using data-driven models.